zigbee2mqtt/hassio-zigbee2mqtt/README.md

 Note: Depending on your configuration, the MQTT server URL is likely to include the internal Docker host IP address (`172.17.0.1`) and the port specified elsewhere, typically `1883` or `8883` for SSL communications.
 For example, `mqtt://172.17.0.1:1883`.

-Warning: `port` can't be changed yet as it's part of the docker mapping:
+Warning: Serial `port` can't be changed yet as it's part of the docker mapping:
 ```
   "devices": ["/dev/ttyACM0:/dev/ttyACM0:rwm"]
 ```